shins94/shins94.github.io/_posts/2019-02-28-online-assessment.markdown

 ---
 layout: post
 title: 'Pair that sum equal or closest to given K from two arrays.'
-subtitle: shins94 블로그 개설
+subtitle: Amazon online assessment problem
 date: '2019-03-04 10:44:00 -0400'
 background: /img/posts/IMG_7947.JPG
 categories: algorithm
 published: true
 ---

-Amazon online assessment problem

 So the question was you have two kinds of applications foreground and background.
 In the array list given for both type of applications 0 element is id of the application and 1st element is the memory used by the application and K is the system memory capacity.
 We need to find which foreground and background applications for which the total would be either equal to K or closest to K. So for example 1 foreground ({1,2}) background {2,3} and foreground {2,4} background {1,1} would be out put as sum of the memory would be 5.
 For second example there is no foreground or background application for which K = 4.
 So the closest total would be 3 so the out put would id's of the 1st application i.e. {1,1}.